The Ultimate Local SEO Dictionary for 2023

-Organic Search: A listing which appears in search results because it is relevant to the search terms used to find it.
+Organic Search: A listing that appears in search results because it is relevant to the search terms used to find it.
 Organic search results did not pay for their spot on the SERP.

 Optimize: To make the best or most effective use of a resource.
 For example, a smart business owner will optimize their local business listings.

-On-Page Signals: On-Page signals refer to different factors that your business can focus on to help increase your rankings.
+On-Page Signals: On-Page signals refer to different factors your business can focus on to help increase your rankings.
 It includes factors such as the quality of your meta descriptions, keywords, page titles, and more.
-Having a high quality on-page presence is a key element in ranking on Google.
+Having a high-quality on-page presence is a key element in ranking on Google.